AppDaemon/appdaemon/docs/AD_API_REFERENCE.rst

 offset =
 '''''''''

-The time in seconds that the callback should be delayed after sunrise.
-A negative value will result in the callback occurring before sunrise.
+The time in seconds that the callback should be delayed after sunset.
+A negative value will result in the callback occurring before sunset.
 This parameter cannot be combined with ``random_start`` or ``random_end``